CodeFHD/OptiCore/README.md

 The component origin is currently fixed at the on-axis intersection with surface 1.

-#### Properties
+#### Settings

+- Surface 1 Type: Shape of first optical surface (spherical or aspheric)

-Surface 1 Radius: Radius of first optical surface, can be negative
+- Surface 1 Radius: Radius of first optical surface, can be negative

+- Surface 2 Type: Shape of second optical surface (spherical or aspheric)

-Surface 2 Radius: Radius of second optical surface, can be negative
+- Surface 2 Radius: Radius of second optical surface, can be negative

-N1: Number of vertices in radial direction

-N2: Number of vertices in lateral direction

-Lens Radius: Outer radius of the lens
+- Lens Radius: Outer radius of the lens

-Center Thickness: Distance between the on-axis intersection points between the two surfaces.
+- Center Thickness: Distance between the on-axis intersection points between the two surfaces.
 Note that the thickness increases if it becomes incompatible with the surface radii and lens radius

+- N1: Number of vertices in radial direction

+- N2: Number of vertices in lateral direction

+- k: conical constant for surface 1 (only if aspheric is selected)

+- A: Aspheric correction coefficients of orders [4,6,8] for surface 1 (only if aspheric is selected)

+- k2: conical constant for surface 2 (only if aspheric is selected)

+- A2: Aspheric correction coefficients of orders [4,6,8] for surface 2 (only if aspheric is selected)

-Material: Assign pre-defined Blender Material to allow live-view rendering while changing lens parameters.
-Note: This material must already exits on some other object in Blender, otherwise it despawns when changing any parameter
+- Material: Assign pre-defined Blender Material to allow live-view rendering while changing lens parameters.

-Smooth Shading: Activate smooth shading
+- Smooth Shading: Activate smooth shading

-Edge Split: Activate edge split

 ## Add Mirror

-Creates a circular optical mirror mesh with a spherical surface and a flat back.
+Creates a circular optical mirror mesh with a spherical or parabolic surface and a flat back.
+Parabolic Mirrors can be constructed with component origin at the focal point or mirror centre.
+For spherical mirrors, only mirror centre is available.
+Parabolic mirrors can be
+A hole along the collimated beam axis can be included.

+#### Settings

-Surface Shape: Shape of the Mirror surface.
+- Surface Shape: Shape of the Mirror surface.
 Current Choice is between spherical and parabolic.

-Origin Position: Location of the component origin.
+- Origin Position: Location of the component origin (only if parabolic is selected).
 Default is the (on-axis) focal point.
 Alternatively the center of the  object and on the optical surface.

-Surface Radius: Radius of the optical surface.
+- Surface Radius: Radius of the optical surface.
 Can be negative to create a convex mirror.

-N1: Number of vertices in radial direction

-N2: Number of vertices in lateral direction

-Mirror Radius: Outer radius of the mirror
+- Mirror Radius: Outer radius of the mirror

-Back Thickness: Thickness at the thinnest point.
+- Back Thickness: Thickness at the thinnest point.
 Takes into account negative surface radius and offset angle

-Offset Angle: Angle for an off-axis mirror.
+- Offset Angle: Angle for an off-axis mirror (only if parabolic is selected).

+- N1: Number of vertices in radial direction

+- N2: Number of vertices in lateral direction

-Material: Assign pre-defined Blender Material to allow live-view rendering while changing mirror parameters.
+- Material: Assign pre-defined Blender Material to allow live-view rendering while changing mirror parameters.
 Note: This material must already exits on some other object in Blender, otherwise it despawns when changing any parameter.

-Smooth Shading: Activate smooth shading
+- Smooth Shading: Activate smooth shading

-Edge Split: Activate edge split
+- Central Hole: Include a hole along the collimated beam direction.

+- Hole Radius: Radius of the central hole (only if central hole is selected).

 ## ToDo-List